Technology · MCP

 }

 That’s it.
 No SDK to install.
 No OAuth flow.
 One line, and your AI can search your entire bookmark collection.
+For step-by-step setup walkthroughs by client, see Claude Desktop MCP setup, Cursor MCP setup, or Windsurf MCP setup.

 Which AI tools support MCP?